Squiggle/github-analytics-dash/README.md

 ## Usage

-This project includes a Deno script that fetches the latest pull requests for a given GitHub repository and outputs a self-contained HTML file.
+This project includes a Deno script that fetches the latest pull requests and comment analytics for a given GitHub repository and outputs a self-contained HTML file.

 ### Required Environment Variables